townsste/Excel/Time Entry Tracker Tool/README.md

-This is an Excel Time Tracker tool that I made to track an employees hours for specified work orders.
+This is an Excel Time Tracker tool that I made to track employees hours for specified work orders.

 Please see the pdf and images for a look into the excel file.